gztrk-engineer/iam-docs/docs/IAM-More-Topics/verify-id-web-sdk.md

 ## Step 5: Get access token

 An access token is required to authorize the backend API calls, such as for [creating a verification session](#step-6-create-session) and [obtaining the result](#step-8-get-verification-result).
-When needed, obtain an access token using the /token request below.
-See [Get client access tokens guide](https://developer.transmitsecurity.com/guides/user/retrieve_client_tokens/) for more information.
+When needed, obtain an access token using the `/token` request below.
+See the [Get client access tokens](https://developer.transmitsecurity.com/guides/user/retrieve_client_tokens/) guide for more information.

 ```javascript